ncatlab/nlab-content/pages/265.md

 There is a general method of ordinary [[category theory]] to solve such problems universally: one may take $Ho(C) \to Ho(D)$ to be either the left or right [[Kan extension]] of $Q_d \circ F$ along $Q_C$.

-This is often in the literature given as the _definition_ of, respectively , total left and right derived functors.
+This is often in the literature given as the _definition_ of, respectively , [[total derived functor|total]] left and right derived functors.
 Unfortunately, it is not clear how this definition by Kan extension relates to what should be the right [[(∞,1)-category]] theory picture.
 Moreover, the examples of derived functors that play any practical role are effectively always constructed instead rather by combining $F$ with cofibrant/fibrant or similar replacement functors.
 It then also happens that the functors so obtained are left or right Kan extensions.

 ## Definition